leahiel/Primitive-StoryFormat/Scope-Document.md

 11) Separate CSS files should be accepted for each exported version that Primitive Offers.
 * 11a) A CSS file or Special Passage for HTML exports.
 * 11b) A CSS file or Special Passage for EPUB exports.
+NOTE) We don't want people to submit stylesheets as those can be difficult to disable manually.
+TECHNICAL) We should find a way to add an attribute to every element depending on whether it's CSS or HTML.
+Then we can parse though the Special Passages' CSS and add that attribute to every selector there, to ensure that EPUB and HTML don't mix.
+-- Actually, that's silly.
+We should just add that attribute to the top level node, and then we can add `top-level-node[type='html/epub']` to the beginning of every selector.

 12) Allow Authors to have a set of custom link styles.
 ```